DD2443-Lab-Group18/DD2443-LAB2-Java-Parallel-Sorting/REPORT.md

 > to minimize contention and reduce the overhead associated with parallelizing both subtasks.
 > As a result, the performance is improved by roughly 30%.

+> NOTICE: The current ver. of ExecutorServiceSort has race conditions as mentioned in Task 7!

 ## Task 4: ForkJoinPoolSort

 Source file: